National Renewable Electricity Standard or Clean Electricity Standard

 What is a Renewable Electricity Standard?

 A Renewable Electricity Standard (RES), also known as a Renewable Portfolio Standard (RPS), sets requisite minimum targets for renewable energy in the near- and long-term to diversify our electricity generation mix, save consumers money, and reduce pollution.
+These states have adopted official or voluntary renewable portfolio standards.

 A 25 percent renewable electricity standard by 2025